 Here are the steps you need to follow to “Create the product”

-• Click on reinvent.yaml
+Click on portfolios

 - Name: "rds-instance"